alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

    - Click **"Next"**
    - Enter the Password provided by WPS for your Meta-for-Work account
    - Click **"Continue"**
-   - *You may be required to Authenticate via a 2FA application*
+   - *You may be required to authenticate via a 2FA application*
    - *Open Google Authenticator on your phone (you may have been provided with a Blu phone for this purpose)*
    - *Google Authenticator is associated with your Gmail account, this account is provided by WPS Staff*
    - You can choose to **Trust this device** based on security requirements at your organization